How do you embed fonts in a PDF when using Microsoft Word for self publishing?

 Although first, I will need to tell a short story for those of you who have not been following me for the past twenty years or so!

-I took up running to combat an unhealthy life style.
-I was 43 when that decision was made, I had an imprecise plan, but it did at least include a 10K race within a year of starting my newly found hobby.
+In 2005 I took up running to combat an unhealthy life style.
+I was 42 when that decision was made, I had an imprecise plan, but it did at least include a 10K race within a year of starting my new found hobby.
 In the early years I did three 10K races, then a ropey half marathon, and then another couple of 10K races.
 Finally, I decided that I would do a marathon when I was 50.

 A milestone achievement at a milestone age.